 was am a sugar addict.

-StopBeingSweet.com started in 2005 as a personal blog about my attempt to quit sugar.
-Blogs were hot back then, and people began to email me from all over the world to ask me how I managed to successfully avoid sugary junk food.
-Stop Being Sweet ultimately helped thousands of people, and it was a wild ride.
-I ran virtual and IRL support meetings, sugar-free challenges, workshops, coaching, an online forum, an ebook, and I gave lectures.
+In 2005, I started StopBeingSweet.com as a personal blog detailing my attempt to quit sugar.
+Blogs were all the rage back then, and people began to email me from all over the world to asking me how they could successfully avoid sugary junk food as I had.
+My blog helped thousands of people figure out how to cut down their sugar intake.